12 Angry Men (1997 film): Plot

-Jurors 12 and 1 change their votes, leaving the only dissenters: Jurors 3, 4, and 10.
+Juror 12, a quiet advertising executive, and Juror 1, the jury foreman and a high school football coach, change their votes, leaving Jurors 3, 4, and 10 as the only dissenters.
 Outraged at the proceedings, Juror 10 goes on a bigoted diatribe against Hispanic immigrants "outbreeding" African-Americans.
 He attempts to leverage this with the other African-American jurors, offending the rest of the jury, until Juror 4 orders him to be quiet for the rest of the proceedings.

 Juror 4 states that despite all the other evidence called into question, the testimony of the woman who saw the murder from across the street stands as solid evidence.
 Juror 12 changes his vote back to "guilty", making the vote 8–4 again.
-Juror 9, seeing Juror 4 rub his nose, irritated by his glasses, realizes that the witness had impressions on her nose, indicating that she wore glasses and likely was not wearing them when she saw the murder.
+Juror 9, seeing Juror 4 rub the impressions left by his glasses on his nose, realizes that the witness had similar impressions, indicating that she wore glasses and likely was not wearing them when she saw the murder.
 Jurors 12 and 4 change their vote to "not guilty".
 Juror 10, who says he still thinks the defendant is guilty, bluntly admits to no longer caring about the verdict and votes for acquittal.

 Undeterred, Juror 3 is forced to present his arguments again, and goes on a tirade, presenting the evidence in haphazard fashion and concluding with his disbelief that a son would kill his own father, mirroring his previous comments about his bad relationship with his own son.
-He begins to weep, and says he can feel the knife being plunged into his chest.
+He begins to cry, and says he can feel the knife being plunged into his chest.
 Juror 8 gently points out that the boy is not his son, and Juror 4 quietly persuades him to let the boy live.
 Juror 3 gives in, and the final vote is unanimous for acquittal.

 The jurors leave and the defendant is found not guilty off-screen, while Juror 8 helps the distraught Juror 3 with his coat.
-Before departing the court, Jurors 8 (Davis) and 9 (McCardle) exchange names before parting ways.
+Before departing the court, Juror 8 introduces himself as Davis and Juror 9 as McCardle, and the two part ways.